Keats/kickstart/README.md

 - cache remote repositories?
 - make it usable as a library

-## Open questions

-- Use JSON instead of TOML?
-TOML is not very good overall and more confusing than JSON

 ## Non-goals

 - Load templates from crates.io or zip files